 What are financial projections?

-Financial projections are a forecast of a business’s expected sales and expenses that analyze the financial feasibility of the business.
-These forecasts evaluate past trends, current market conditions and future expectations.
+Financial projections (sometimes referred to as pro forma) are an essential part of a business plan.
+They are used to forecast a business’s expected sales and expenses and analyze the financial feasibility of the company.
+These forecasts evaluate past trends, current market conditions, and future expectations.
 They will also take into account regional sales potential and growth strategies and examine external and internal costs, such as the cost of customer acquisition and the amount of money you can afford to pay team members and yourself.
-Financial projections are essential component to the business plan in order to provide a realistic view as to whether or not your business is financially viable for success.

 While it may be tempting to skip this step, not completing it could be costly.